eagle-io/docs/source/topics/nodes/datasource_file/index.rst

     *Upload to ftp.eagle.io*

-        Ftp your files to ftp.eagle.io using the auto-generated user name exactly as shown.
+        FTP your files to ftp.eagle.io using the auto-generated user name exactly as shown.
         Password is optional.
         Use Tcp port 21 for standard Ftp and Tcp port 990 for Implicit SSL.

         **Note**: Only one concurrent ftp connection is allowed per Source.
+The maximum accepted size per file is 100MB.

+.. _transport-sftp-upload:

+    *Upload to sftp.eagle.io*

+        SFTP your files to sftp.eagle.io using the auto-generated user name exactly as shown.
+        Password is optional.
+        Use Tcp port 22.

+        **Note**: Only one concurrent sftp connection is allowed per Source.
 The maximum accepted size per file is 100MB.

 Read mode
     Select how data should be read from the file: